pramnora/python/projects/math/random/dice/02/README.md

 each of which is used to select which number word is to be printed out...;
 corresponding with whichever dice number was thrown.

-NOTE: As the array index number starts counting from 0 through to 5;
-therefore, it's necessary to state: [diceNo-1]...to printout the right number word.

 ## ACTUAL CODE

 > if diceNo == 1: print(nums[diceNo-1])